tzejit/insight/README.md

-# Insight Frontend
+# InSight Frontend

-Simple React frontend
+React frontend for our CS5224 project, InSight.
+Hosted using AWS Amplify.

 ## Setup